 Any amount of stolen property totaling more than $4,000 and less than $25,000 is considered a class 3 felony, and the perpetrator faces a maximum of 8.75 years in prison.
 In Arizona, any amount stolen exceeding $25,000 dollars is a class 2 felony, the most serious charge possible for theft.
 A class 2 felony can carry a maximum of 12.5 years in prison, and a prison term is mandatory, without parole, if the amount stolen exceeds $100,000.

 Aside from these legal and punitive consequences, theft carries a number of consequences even after jail time has been served.
 Once theft has been committed, the charges are permanently attached to the perpetrator’s criminal history and will affect the rest of his or her life.
 Employers are far less likely to hire a person with a criminal history, and apartments and other housing options may reject the applications of people with criminal histories.
 Credit companies will reject loan requests, and it will become incredibly difficult for a person to correct their life after a jail sentence.

-If you or someone you know has been arrested for theft in the State of Arizona, hire high quality criminal defense lawyers for your trial.
+If you or someone you know has been arrested for theft, larceny, or shoplifting in the State of Arizona, hire high quality criminal defense lawyers for your trial.
 Our Phoenix theft crime attorney Scott Stewart at the Stewart Law Group for more information.
 Attorney Scott Stewart can formulate strategies to determine the extent of damage and how you might atone for your mistakes with as little jail time as possible.